pip-services/pip-services-docs/content/en/golang/mongodb/persistence/mongodb_persistence.md

 #### GetPageByFilter
 Gets a page of data items retrieved by a given filter and sorted according to sort parameters.

-This method shall be called by a public **GetPageByFilter** method from the child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.
+This method shall be called by a func **GetPageByFilter** method from the child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > (c *MongoDbPersistence) GetPageByFilter(correlationId string, filter interface{}, paging [*cdata.PagingParams](../../../commons/data/paging_params), sort interface{}, sel interface{}) (page [*cdata.DataPage](../../../commons/data/data_page), err error)